mwibrow/vlnm/docs/source/normalizers/quickstart.rst

-The file can be normalized according to :citet:`lobanov_1971` and automatically saved to a new file ``normalized.csv`` as follows:
+The file can be normalized according to :citet:`lobanov_1971` and automatically saved to a new file :csv:`normalized.csv` as follows:

 .. ipython::
     :code-only: